sarsamurmu/zusty/pages/src/docs/general/build-variants.md

 ## Prefixless
-Prefixless is same as Normal, just it has no prefix.
+Prefixless is same as normal, different is that it has no prefix.
 So, you can use it without prefix like, `zust-hidden`{.class} can be used using `hidden`{.class}.
 Use it if you want to develop your page rapidly.
 ### Usage
 If you want to use CDN
 ```html {nolaunch}